Coprostanol: Faecal sources

 5β-coprostanol is formed by the conversion of cholesterol to coprostanol in the gut of most higher animals by intestinal bacteria.
-The general scheme for its production via a ketone intermediate can be seen in the figure proposed by Grimalt et al., 1990.
+It is generally accepted that the metabolism of cholesterol to coprostanol by gut bacteria proceeds in an indirect manner via ketone intermediates, rather than direct reduction of the Δ5,6 double bond. be seen in the figure proposed by Grimalt et al., (1990).

 There are a small number of animals, however, that have been shown not to produce 5β-coprostanol and these can be seen in the table.

 Use as a tracer for sewage

 The principal source of 5β-coprostanol in the environment is from human wastes.
-The concentration of 5β-coprostanol in raw, untreated sewage is around 2-6% of the dry solids.
+The concentration of 5β-coprostanol in raw, untreated sewage is around 2–6% of the dry solids.
 This relatively high concentration and its stability allows it to be used in the assessment of the faecal matter in samples, especially sediments.

 5β-coprostanol / cholesterol ratio

 Since 5β-coprostanol is formed from cholesterol in the vertebrate gut, the ratio of the product over reactant can be used to indicate the degree of faecal matter in samples.
 Raw untreated sewage typically has a 5β-coprostanol / cholesterol ratio of ~10 which decreases through a sewage treatment plant (STP) such that in the discharged liquid wastewaters the ratio is ~2.
 Undiluted STP wastewaters may be identified by this high ratio.
 As the faecal matter is dispersed in the environment, the ratio will decrease as more (non-faecal) cholesterol from animals is encountered.
-Grimalt & Albaiges have suggested that samples with a 5β-coprostanol / cholesterol greater than 0.2 may be considered as contaminated by faecal material.
+Grimalt & Albaiges (year?) have suggested that samples with a 5β-coprostanol / cholesterol greater than 0.2 may be considered as contaminated by faecal material.

-5β-Coprostanol / (5β-Coprostanol + 5α-Cholestanol) Ratio
+5β-coprostanol / (5β-coprostanol + 5α-cholestanol) ratio

 Another measure of human faecal contamination is the proportion of the two 3β-ol isomers of the saturated sterol form.
 5α-cholestanol is formed naturally in the environment by bacteria and generally does not have a faecal origin.
 Samples with ratios greater than 0.7 may be contaminated with human faecal matter; samples with values less than 0.3 may be considered uncontaminated.
 Samples with ratios between these two cut-offs can not readily be categorised on the basis of this ratio alone.

 Sediments falling in the red region are classed as “contaminated” by both of the two ratios and those in the green region are classified as “uncontaminated” by the same measures.
 Those in the blue region are “uncontaminated” according to the 5β-coprostanol / cholesterol ratio and “uncertain” in the 5β-coprostanol / (5β-coprostanol + 5α-cholestanol) ratio.
 The majority of the samples between the 0.3 and 0.7 cut-offs are considered as “uncontaminated” according to the 5β-coprostanol / cholesterol ratio and so the 0.3 value must be considered as somewhat conservative.